 During the lease term in Clifton

-During lease, the rental belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in Clifton, the tenant must allow us to enter the rental property.
-Some valid reasons to go into rental are to:
+During lease, the rental belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental in Clifton, the renter must allow us to enter the rental property.
+Some justifiable reasons to go into rental home are to:

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental home.
-However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Clifton.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before coming into the rental property.
+However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Clifton.
 Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you lease out your rental in Clifton
+- Before you put a renter in your property in Clifton

 - Collections and evictions